cccc9612/Ruto-Capstone/assets/user_stories.md

 ### Log Out

-* As a logged in user, I want to log out via an easy to find log out button on the navigation bar.
+* As a logged-in user, I want to log out via an easy to find log out button on the navigation bar.
   * While on any page of the site:
     * I can log out of my account and be redirected to a page displaying recent FauxTweets.
       * So that I can easily log out to keep my information secure.